beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 ## Variables

-It's said that "variables hold values".
+[i[Variables]]It's said that "variables hold values".
 But another way to think about it is that a variable is a human-readable name that refers to some data in memory.

 We're going to take a second here and take a peek down the rabbit hole that is pointers.
 Don't worry about it.